RESHMAMUNIAPPAN/Tensorflow-Learnings/README.md

 ### 🗃️ Step 2: Create or Use Existing Database

-   Go to: Clusters → Collections
+   Go to: Clusters → Collections → Create Database → Database Name → Collection Name

  If the database (e.g., taskdb) already exists:
   ✔️ You can directly view collections like 'tasks'